 The principal activities of the Company are the development of a special leisure and residential golf course project.
 The application of the town planning permit with terms and conditions, was approved on 14 November 2012.
 On 25 July 2019, the Company has also obtained a building permit for construction of its golf development project.
-During the year, the Company has begun the construction and sale of the golf project and has also entered into signed agreements with buyers for the reservation and sale of the golf plots and appartments.
+In 2021, the Company has begun the construction of the golf project and has also entered into agreements with buyers for the reservation and sale of plots and apartments.
+During 2022, the Company has entered into an additional agreement for the construction of the golf course.
+Additionally, agreements have also been entered with new buyers for the sale of apartments, villas and townhouses.